IELTS Line Graph Model (Band Score 9)

 IELTS Table Model Answer 1

-The table gives information about how many full-time students coming from India studied in six British universities in two academic years (2020/21 and 2021/22).
+The table gives information about how many full-time students coming from India studied in six British universities in two academic years (2020/21 and 2021/22) as well as the change in numbers and percentage increase.

 Sheffield University saw a dramatic rise of 187.7% in India students reaching 2,345 in 2021/22.
 Likewise, the number also climbed considerably for Coventry University by 2,900 students (121.3%) to hit 5,290 students in 2021/22.
 Another significant increase was seen in Leicester University from 1,175 to 2,390 students, a rise of 103.4%.